Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: PolyBench

 The performance results as shown by the timing script of PolyBench are shown in Table~\ref{tab:polyb_time}.
-As can be seen, when comparing doubles and posit64, there is no clear winner except for the GEMM benchmark, which will be studied in detail in Section~\ref{sec:gemm}.
+As can be seen, \revisedChanges{float is faster than posit32 in practically all scenarios}. \revisedChanges{However,} when comparing doubles and posit64, there is no clear winner except for the GEMM benchmark, which will be studied in detail in Section~\ref{sec:gemm}.
 In the rest of the algorithms, some perform better using doubles and others using posit64.
 These variations are due in part to the translation of the execution kernels from doubles in the native C datatype to the posit64 inline assembly of the Xposit RISC-V custom extension.
 Furthermore, the execution of 64-bit posits without quire is slower than the other options, as an individual multiplication plus addition has more latency than a single fused \gls{MAC} operation both using doubles or posit64 with quire.
-Again, this does not hold in the GEMM benchmark which will be detailed in Section~\ref{sec:gemm}.
-Therefore we can conclude that 64-bit posits with quire do not suffer any noticeable performance degradation in comparison with double-precision floats.
+Again, this does not hold in the GEMM benchmark, which will be detailed in Section~\ref{sec:gemm}.
+Therefore we can conclude that\revisedChanges{, when integrating} 64-bit posits with quire \revisedChanges{into the CVA6, they} do not suffer any noticeable performance degradation in comparison with double-precision floats. \revisedChanges{This system inherits the limitations given by the underlying core, and since the critical path is not in the PAU or the FPU, but in the load/store unit, further optimizations are out of the scope of this work.}

 Regarding accuracy, we have obtained two metrics: \acrfull{MSE} and \acrfull{MaxAbsE}.
-To obtain both of these metrics, we compared the results of both IEEE-754 doubles and posit64 (with and without the quire) to the same algorithm computed using the double extended 80-bit format present in x86 processors.
-We chose the \gls{MSE} as a general accuracy metric and the \gls{MaxAbsE} to also take into account the maximum error, which can be a critical value in certain applications \cite{xitong2013soap,villalba2018unbiased}.
+To obtain both of these metrics, we compared the results of \revisedChanges{all the arithmetics under study} to the same algorithm computed using \removedChanges{ double extended 80 bit format present in x86 processors }\revisedChanges{the GNU MPFR multiple-precision library with 128 fraction bits, which we use as our golden solution.} We chose the \gls{MSE} as a general accuracy metric and the \gls{MaxAbsE} to also take into account the maximum error, which can be a critical value in certain applications \cite{xitong2013soap,villalba2018unbiased}.

+The \gls{MSE} results are shown in Figure~\ref{fig:polybench_mse}.
+Note the logarithmic scale on the Y-axis.
+The trend in every benchmark is a significantly lower error when using posit64 \revisedChanges{or posit32} numbers \revisedChanges{in comparison to floats or doubles, respectively.} This is up to 4 orders of magnitude lower \gls{MSE} depending on the benchmark. \revisedChanges{In these plots we can also observe the difference in magnitude of the accuracy errors when using 32- or 64-bit numbers.}